ISF Oriental language translations and publications project

-To disseminate these works as widely as possible using both traditional book publishing and technological innovations such as ebook publishing and the Internet.
+To disseminate these works as widely as possible using both traditional book publishing and technological innovations such as eBook publishing and the Internet.

-Idries Shah spent more than thirty years collecting material from Sufi sources once widely prevalent throughout the Islamic world, translating and adapting it into English and anthologizing it for use in the West.
+Idries Shah spent more than thirty years collecting material from Sufi sources once widely prevalent throughout the Islamic world, translating and adapting it into English and anthologising it for use in the West.
 His sources include oral traditions, folklore, Classical Persian and Arabic texts, sayings of the Prophet etc.

 Titles to be translated